 Managed RonDB and RonDB started from cloud scripts takes care of the configuration of RonDB based on the VMs selected for the node types and the number of nodes of each type.
 Thus for users of the managed version of RonDB this chapter is mostly of interest to understand what goes on under the hood.

-However open source users that want to setup things according to their own decisions will make use of the documentation of how to configure the RonDB cluster and the MySQL Servers in the RonDB cluster.
+However open source users that wants to setup things according to their own decisions will make use of the documentation of how to configure the RonDB cluster and the MySQL Servers in the RonDB cluster.

 RonDB is based on MySQL NDB Cluster, NDB has support for a wide variety of configuration parameters.
 There are only a few of those parameters that we document for RonDB.
 We only document those that we think that RonDB users should care about.
-A large majority of the configuration parameters were added to make it possible to accomplish backward compatibility or to simply make it possible to test which configuration parameters actually work best.
+A large majority of the configuration parameters were added to make it possible to accomplish backward compatibility or to simply make it possible to test which configuration parameters that actually works best.

 A good example of this is the thread configuration, this supports almost any type of thread configuration.
 Not all of those configurations have any benefit, but the ThreadConfig configuration parameter makes it possible to test almost any type of thread configuration which makes it possible for the designers of automatic thread configuration to know which configuration that works best.